+The second is a competitive bidding auction.
+That's for those who are only willing to buy a Treasury if they get the desired yield.
 They must go through a bank or broker.
-The investor can buy as much as 35 percent of the Treasury Department's initial offering amount with this method.
+The investor can buy as much as 35% of the Treasury Department's initial offering amount with this method.

 You can profit from the safety of Treasurys without actually owning any.
 Most fixed-income mutual funds own Treasurys.
 You can also purchase a mutual fund that only owns Treasurys.
 There are also exchange-traded funds that track Treasurys without owning them.
 If you have a diversified portfolio, you probably already own Treasurys.

-How They Affect the Economy
+How Treasurys Affect the Economy

+Treasurys affect the economy in two important ways.
+First, they fund the U.S. debt.
+The Treasury Department issues enough securities to pay ongoing expenses that aren't covered by incoming tax revenue.
 If the United States defaulted on its debt, then these expenses would not be paid.
 As a result, military and government employees wouldn't receive their salaries.
 Recipients of Social Security, Medicare, and Medicaid would go without their benefits.
 It almost happened in the summer of 2011 during the U.S. debt ceiling crisis.

 Second, Treasury notes affect mortgage interest rates.
-Since Treasury notes are the safest investment, they offer the lowest rate of return or yield.
+Since Treasury notes are the safest investment, they offer the lowest yield.
 Most investors are willing to take on a little more risk to receive a little more return.
 If that investor is a bank, they will issue loans to businesses or homeowners.
 If it's an individual investor, they will buy securities backed by the business loans or mortgage.

 If Treasury yields increase, then the interest paid on these riskier investments must increase in lock-step.
 Otherwise, everyone would switch to Treasurys if added risk no longer offered a higher return.